 The alias that you choose will be displayed as the person’s name, but your DNA matches will know that it is an alias.
 It will be indicated as an alias with an “asterisk” next to it.

 Additionally, you should know that your e-mail will be displayed.
-Sometimes, people (especially relatives) can figure out who we are based on our e-mail address, so if this is something that concerns you, you should create a non-descript e-mail address to be used with Gedmatch.
+Sometimes, people (especially relatives) can figure out who we are based on our e-mail address, so if this is something that concerns you, you should create a non-descript e-mail (Gmail is great for this!) address to be used with Gedmatch.